Kristina01111000/Drws_site/README.md

 do the AICSEO for next week

-Check to see if the link tracking works for 40Q, look at link below to find where https://www.wpbeginner.com/wp-tutorials/how-to-track-link-clicks-and-button-clicks-in-wordpress/
+Check to see if the link tracking works for 40Q, look at link below to find where, i clicked it 3 times today, see if it shows up https://www.wpbeginner.com/wp-tutorials/how-to-track-link-clicks-and-button-clicks-in-wordpress/